 Have a real estate broker with experience in your neighborhood.
 Evaluate the property to determine both its resale value and rent potential.
 In such a crowded market as New York, you’ll have little trouble finding buyers or renters, but you’ll want to determine which option works best for you.
 When considering selling, you need to think of closing costs and capital gains taxes.
 When considering subletting, you need to think of maintenance costs and potential vacancy costs.
 Which one do you stand to gain the most from?

 You’ll also want to know what the local market is like.
-Are there other rental properties in your neighborhood that have better amenities and offer better incentives than you can?
+Are there other rental properties in your neighborhood with better amenities and offer better incentives than you can?
 If the rental competition is too high or profits are almost negligible, then you’ll probably want to talk with a listing agent.
 But if the profit potential is there and you have enough savings to cover unexpected costs, then move on to the last consideration.

 Do you want to be a landlord?Do you want to be a landlord?

-Being a landlord isn’t for everyone, especially if you’re not going to be living locally anymore.
+Being a landlord isn’t for everyone, especially if you’re not living locally anymore.
 You’ll need to interview and screen prospective tenants, organize lease renewals, collect and account for monthly rents and expenses, and, potentially, answer late-night phone calls about broken boilers or HVAC systems.
 You need to be ready for that and, if not, then be willing to pay the extra costs of hiring a property manager.

 When deciding whether to sell your NYC apartment or rent it out, you should first consult your tax attorney and financial planner.
-Everyone’s situation will be different, so go for what makes.
+Everyone’s situation will be different, so go for what makes it.